Skip Navigation

 1 Teachers were asked whether they were male or female.
 Although the figure refers to “sex,” the questionnaire did not use either the term “gender” or the term “sex.”

-NOTE: Includes teachers in both traditional public schools and public charter schools.
+NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
+Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
+Margin of error is calculated as 1.96*standard error.
+Includes teachers in both traditional public schools and public charter schools.
 Excludes teachers who taught only prekindergarten students.
 Race categories exclude persons of Hispanic ethnicity.
 Data for Pacific Islanders did not meet reporting standards.
 Although rounded numbers are displayed, the figures are based on unrounded data.

 SOURCE: National Teacher and Principal Survey (NTPS), “Public School Teacher Data File,” 2020-21.
 See Digest of Education Statistics 2022, table 228.70.